trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 2. **Component Isolation**: Each backup component (Forgejo and PostgreSQL) executes in its own block with independent error handling, allowing one component to fail without affecting the execution of the other.

-3. **Handler-Based Service Restoration**: Uses Ansible handlers to ensure services are properly restarted after backup operations, even when failures occur.
+3. **Smart Service State Preservation**: Captures detailed container state information before shutdown to enable precise service recovery.

+4. **Container Health Detection**: Provides accurate container health status detection with support for multiple health states (healthy, starting, unhealthy).

+5. **State-Aware Service Recovery**: Uses captured service state information to intelligently restore services to their original running state after backup operations.

-4. **Detailed Error Reporting**: Captures specific error information at each level and includes it in the backup report.
+6. **Detailed Error Reporting**: Captures specific error information at each level and includes it in the backup report.

-5. **Resource Cleanup Guarantees**: Always sections ensure cleanup tasks execute regardless of success or failure.
+7. **Resource Cleanup Guarantees**: Always sections ensure cleanup tasks execute regardless of success or failure.

 ## Backup Process Flow

 The backup process follows these steps:

+1. Checks and captures detailed service state information using Docker's native container inspection
-1. Stops all Forgejo services to ensure data consistency
+2. Stops all Forgejo services to ensure data consistency while preserving their original state
-2. Sets up backup variables including timestamps and file paths
+3. Sets up backup variables including timestamps and file paths
-3. Launches a dedicated Forgejo backup container that remains active during the backup process
+4. Launches a dedicated Forgejo backup container that remains active during the backup process
-4. Runs the Forgejo dump command in the backup container using predefined paths
+5. Runs the Forgejo dump command in the backup container using predefined paths
-5. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
+6. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
-6. Copies the backup files from containers to the host system using consistent path references
+7. Copies the backup files from containers to the host system using consistent path references
-7. Verifies container existence before performing cleanup operations
+8. Verifies container existence before performing cleanup operations
-8. Cleans up temporary files in containers
+9. Cleans up temporary files in containers
-9. Creates a backup report with detailed component status and error information
+10. Creates a backup report with detailed component status and error information
-10. Notifies the service restoration handler if needed (in standard mode)
+11. Notifies the service recovery handler to restore services to their original state
-11. Verifies service health after restart
+12. Recovers services to their original state (running or stopped) based on preserved state information

 ## Running Backups

-To run a backup with automatic service restart afterward:
+To run a backup with automatic service recovery afterward:

 ```bash
 ansible-playbook site.yml -i inventories/production/hosts.yml -t backup
 ```

-The system will always restart services after backup completion, regardless of success or failure.
-This ensures services are always restored, maintaining availability even in failure scenarios through Ansible handlers.
+The system will intelligently recover services to their original state after backup completion, regardless of success or failure.
+This ensures services are properly restored to their pre-backup state, maintaining the expected service availability through state-aware recovery handlers.

 ### Configuration Options